 The magistrates of Manchester, watching the assembly from an upstairs window, panicked and sent a troop of undisciplined and possibly drunk Yeoman Cavalry into the crowd to arrest Hunt before he could speak.
-The cavalry, composed of the sons and social peers of local mill owners, decided to confiscate the banners from the assembly, and they pushed their way into the tightly-packed crowd, hacking with their swords.
+The cavalry, composed of the sons and social peers of local mill owners, decided to confiscate the banners carried by various groups, and they pushed their way into the tightly-packed crowd, hacking with their swords.
 Mayhem ensued, hundreds were injured and at least 19 were killed.

-The melee became known as "Peterloo" in a mocking reference to Waterloo, contrasting the soldiers at Waterloo with the brutality of the Yeoman cavalry who attacked defenseless people.
+The melee became known as "Peterloo,"; a mocking reference to Waterloo, contrasting the soldiers at Waterloo with the brutality of the Yeoman cavalry who attacked defenseless people.